mxstfull/Focus-Theme/README.md

 <!-- support -->
 ## Technical Support or Questions (Paid)

-If you have questions or need help integrating the product please [contact us](mailto:mehedi@themefisher.com) instead of opening an issue.
+If you have questions or need help integrating the product please [contact me](mailto:batman.st2012@gmail.com) instead of opening an issue.

 <!-- licence -->
 ## License

-Copyright (c) 2016 - Present, Designed & Developed by [Themefisher](https://themefisher.com)
+Copyright (c) 2016 - Present, Designed & Developed by [Single-Batman](https://single-batman.github.io)

-**Code License:** Released under the [MIT](https://github.com/themefisher/focus/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.